Ticker

 --The Badin High School community has a champion, as the girls' flag football team defeated Willoughby South 40-16 to become the first state champions from Paul Brown Tiger Stadium.

-Badin, representing Cincinnati out of Hamilton County, showed their grit in the tournament, defeating Berkshire in the first round and Mount Notre Dame in the semi-final game that went into overtime after a late touchdown to go up 27-21.
+Badin, representing Cincinnati out of Hamilton County, showed its grit in the tournament, defeating Berkshire in the first round and Mount Notre Dame in the semi-final game that went into overtime after a late touchdown to go up 27-21.

-On the last possession for Mount Notre Dame in overtime they were picked off by Bella Heile to secure a trip to the championship game.
+On the last possession for Mount Notre Dame in overtime, they were picked off by Bella Heile to secure a trip to the championship game.

 "Pretty intense.
 I was just trying to read it, and I knew I had cover, so I was just doing my best to not jump it and get in front of it and let it go by me.
-Just try to stay patient and made the catch," said Heile.
+Just try to stay patient and make the catch," said Heile.

 Bella heile running football